legendary-warriors-warriors-kings

 Symbol of Resistance

-For indigenous rights movements, Geronimo represents resistance against colonialism.
-His image appears in activism, and his story is taught as an example of determination against overwhelming odds.
+For contemporary indigenous rights movements, Geronimo represents defiant resistance against colonialism and cultural erasure.
+His image appears on flags, posters, and protest signs.
+His story is taught as an example of determination against overwhelming odds and as a reminder of the cost of American expansion.
+He has become a symbol of Native American pride and perseverance.

 What We Can Learn from Geronimo’s Story